GenomicsAotearoa/hts_workshop_mpi/docs/level2/31_coverage_mapping.md

 # Overview of mapping sequences to a reference genome

+!!! clock "time"

     * Teaching: 30 minutes

+!!! circle-info "Objectives and Key points"

     #### Objectives

     * Understand the fundamental process of mapping reads to a reference sequence.
     * Understand the output files from mapping tools.
     * Learn how to import mapping results into GUI programs such as `Geneious` for further analysis.

     #### Keypoints

     * Reads can be mapped to any reference sequence, for example whole genomes or individual genes, to generate a consensus sequence or view the coverage in particular regions.
     * Mapping alignments are stored in the `sam` format.
     * Different mapping tools work in different ways and make different assumptions when working with your data.
       * Sometimes, a given tool will work better with a given dataset.
       * It is recommended to try a few tools when working with new datasets to see which one produces better results.

 ---